Air Industries Group (NYSEAMERICAN:AIRI) Now Covered by StockNews.com

-StockNews.com initiated coverage on shares of Air Industries Group (NYSEAMERICAN:AIRI – Get Rating) in a research report sent to investors on Friday morning.
-The brokerage issued a hold rating on the aerospace company’s stock.
+Investment analysts at StockNews.com initiated coverage on shares of Air Industries Group (NYSEAMERICAN:AIRI – Get Rating) in a report issued on Thursday.
+The firm set a “hold” rating on the aerospace company’s stock.

 An institutional investor recently raised its position in Air Industries Group stock.
-Virtu Financial LLC boosted its stake in shares of Air Industries Group (NYSEAMERICAN:AIRI – Get Rating) by 55.9% in the 1st quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 47,963 shares of the aerospace company’s stock after purchasing an additional 17,202 shares during the quarter.
-Virtu Financial LLC owned 0.15% of Air Industries Group worth $40,000 at the end of the most recent quarter.
-14.52% of the stock is currently owned by institutional investors.
+Virtu Financial LLC boosted its stake in Air Industries Group (NYSEAMERICAN:AIRI – Get Rating) by 55.9% in the 1st quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The firm owned 47,963 shares of the aerospace company’s stock after purchasing an additional 17,202 shares during the quarter.
+Virtu Financial LLC owned approximately 0.15% of Air Industries Group worth $40,000 as of its most recent filing with the Securities & Exchange Commission.
+Institutional investors own 14.52% of the company’s stock.

 Air Industries Group Company Profile